nithinmurali/robocomp/doc/component_creation_with_DSLEditor.md

 	bin/myfirstcomp --Ice.Config=etc/generic_config

-You should see the robot maneouvring aroung the box.
+You should see the robot maneuvering around the box.
 Now is when Robotics begin!
 Try to modify the code to let the robot go pass the blocking boxes.